So, you are planning to do one of the Cairns reef tours with kids but are not sure where to start. You’ve come to the right place!

 Read more on the Coral Sea Dreaming website.

-I do recommend that you look at Get Your Guide’s complete range of Cairns Great Barrier Reef tours here, so that you can get an overview of all the options to visit the reef.
+I do recommend that you look at Get Your Guide’s complete range of Cairns Great Barrier Reef tours on the activity widget below, so that you can get an overview of all the options to visit the reef.
 I like to see all the options myself, before I start drilling down into specific tours.
 I know other people might find that looking at all the options for Cairns Reef tours is a bit overwhelming.
 But just skip this idea if that’s you.

 As Gareth Phillips, Master Reef Guide and Reef Teach owner explains: “Reef Teach was born out of a demand for people wanting to know more and more about the Great Barrier Reef.
 So a group of us as marine biologists got together and decided let’s share our knowledge – what we know about the ecosystem so when people go visit it and experience it they actually understand it more and enjoy it more and we find if they understand it and enjoy it more every time they use it whether snorkelling, diving … they’re more responsible with it.”
 More info